 So you taught your little infant, toddler, or preschooler to read a bunch of words, some couplets and you are working on sentences.
 What should you look for in a book for your little one?

 I first started by using the Your Baby Can Read books that came with that companies kit.
 Now I do not own the whole reading kit.
 I actually bought each DVD on Amazon back in 2007 before YBCR really blew up in the mainstream.
 But I did find 4 of the 5 books at our local thrift store.
 Can you say score!!

 Preschool Prep Sight Words books

-These were past down to us a year and a half ago by a good early learning friend.
+These were passed down to us a year and a half ago by a good early learning friend.
 Her little ones loved them, and so does Little Z. The words are on one page in bold black font.
 Perfect for little eyes.
 The pictures are on the other page.
 The best part is there are 3 sets of books with 12 books per set.
 Lots of fresh materials.

 Meet the Sight Words – Level 1 – Easy Reader Books (boxed set of 12 books)